-Being a sniper, or even shooting like one isn’t about just pulling the trigger.
+Being a sniper and learning long-range shooting isn’t about just pulling the trigger.
 A lot of sniper training revolves around stealth, and being able to operate alone (or small teams).
 To shoot your target, you need to be able to get to your shooting position unseen, and leave unseen.
 The biggest mistake a person can make when stealth is critical, is impatience.
 You need to dedicate time, and lots of it, to properly engage your target (and get out) while remaining hidden.

 Snipers use a lot of different weapons to engage their target.
 While caliber does make a big difference when it comes to range, weight can also be a factor when you’re walking long distances.
 Five pounds can feel like a hundred when you must sprint up a hill to evade your enemy, so being “tacticool” is not your friend when adding unnecessary attachments to your weapon.

 Let’s go over the top three rifles you can buy…